Cozumel Diving - Bluewater Dive Travel

 Intro to Cozumel diving

 Dive into clear, Caribbean waters and discover vibrant sponges and striking coral reefs in the sea surrounding Cozumel.
 A relatively small island, just 28 miles long and 9 miles wide, Cozumel sits on the Mesoamerican Barrier Reef - the second-largest barrier reef in the world (second to the Great Barrier Reef in Australia).
 The Marine Park of Cozumel has protected the southern area of the island for almost two decades, enabling a robust variety of corals, sponges, and fish species.
 Cozumel's shallow and colorful dive sites will entertain beginner divers, while more advanced divers can seek the thrill of deeper drift dives along huge walls with swim-throughs.
+Visit the C-53 wreck, which has become a thriving artificial reef and popular dive site.
 Water temperature is warm year-round.
 Underwater photographers are smart to bring both wide-angle and macro underwater photo gear to capture the broader underwater landscapes and smaller subjects.

 Cozumel underwater video showing beautiful coral reefs, swim-throughs, wreck diving, night diving, with various marine life species like turtles, nurse sharks, moray eels, lobsters, rays, splendid toadfish, and many more.